MicrosoftDocs/fabric-docs/docs/data-factory/format-delimited-text.md

 ---
-title: How to configure delimited text format in Data Factory
+title: How to configure delimited text format in Data Factory data pipeline
-description: This article explains how to configure delimited text format in Data Factory.
+description: This article explains how to configure delimited text format in Data Factory data pipeline.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to